-Although the Company is party to close-out netting agreements with most derivative counterparties, the fair values in the tables above and in the Consolidated Balance Sheets at December 31, 2020 and 2019, have been presented on a gross basis.
+Although the Company is party to close-out netting agreements with most derivative counterparties, the fair values in the tables above and in the Consolidated Balance Sheets at December 31, 2021 and 2020, have been presented on a gross basis.

 The Company's netting agreements and other similar arrangements allow net settlements under certain conditions.
-At December 31, 2020 and 2019, information related to these offsetting arrangements was as follows:
+At December 31, 2021 and 2020, information related to these offsetting arrangements was as follows:

-(\$ in millions) December 31, 2020

-Gross amount of Derivative liabilities

-Type of agreement or recognized eligible for set-off in Cash collateral Non-cash collateral Net asset

-similar arrangement assets case of default received received exposure

-Derivatives 410 (106) 304

-Total 410 (106) 304

-(\$ in millions) Gross amount of Derivative liabilities December 31, 2020

-Type of agreement or recognized eligible for set-off in Cash collateral Non-cash collateral Net liability

-similar arrangement liabilities case of default pledged pledged exposure

-Derivatives 147 (106) 41

-Total 147 (106) 41

-(\$ in millions) December 31, 2019

-Gross amount of Derivative liabilities

-Type of agreement or recognized eligible for set-off in Cash collateral Non-cash collateral Net asset

-similar arrangement assets case of default received received exposure

-Derivatives 214 (102) 112

-Total 214 (102) 112

-(\$ in millions) Gross amount of Derivative liabilities December 31, 2019

-Type of agreement or recognized eligible for set-off in Cash collateral Non-cash collateral Net liability

-similar arrangement liabilities case of default pledged pledged exposure

-Derivatives 151 (102) 49

-Total (102) 49
+December 31, 2021 (\$ in n nillions) Gross amount of Derivative liabilities Cash Non-cash Type of agreement or recognized eligible for set-off in collateral collateral Net asset similar arrangement assets case of default received received exposure Derivatives 200 (104) 96 Total 200 (104) 96 December 31, 2021 (\$ in n nillions) Gross amount of Derivative liabilities Cash Non-cash Type of agreement or recognized eligible for set-off in collateral collateral Net liability similar arrangement liabilities case of default pledged pledged exposure Derivatives 238 (104) 134 Total 238 (104) 134

+December 31, 2020 (\$ in m nillions) Gross amount of Derivative liabilities Cash Non-cash Type of agreement or recognized eligible for set-off in collateral collateral Net asset similar arrangement assets case of default received received exposure Derivatives 410 (106) 304 Total 410 (106) 304 December 31, 2020 (\$ in m nillions) Gross amount of Derivative liabilities Cash Non-cash Type of agreement or recognized eligible for set-off in collateral collateral Net liability similar arrangement liabilities case of default pledged pledged exposure Derivatives 147 (106) 41 Total 147 (106) 41

-Note 7-Fair values
+Note 7 Fair values